pickyourtrail_logo

 4. Opera Bar Experience

-Unwind at one of Sydney’s most scenic dining spots with live music and harbour views.
+Unwind at one of Sydney’s most scenic dining spots with live music and harbor views.

 • Cuisine: Fresh Australian seafood and seasonal dishes.